-- First Semester Cost: \$7,999.00

-- Second Semester Cost: \$7,998.00

-- Total Cost of Program: \$15,997.00
+First Semester Cost: \$ 7,910.00 Second Semester Cost: \$ 7,910.00 The total cost of the program: \$ 15,820.00

-- First Semester: 101 Hypnosis, 201 Clinical Hypnosis, 301 Hypnotherapy, 401 Clinical Applications
+First Semester: 101 - Hypnosis, 201- Clinical Hypnosis, 301 - Hypnotherapy,

+401 - Clinical Applications

-- Second Semester: 501 Clinical Internship
+Second Semester: 501 - Clinical Internship

-Student payments may be made to the HMI Business Office in the form of check, money order, cashier's check or credit card, (Visa or MasterCard).
+Student payments may be made to the HMI Business Office in the form of check, money order, cashiers check or credit card, (Visa or MasterCard).
 All workbooks for the program are included in tuition and provided in PDF format.
 Continuing Education Students (CEU) may enroll in the first semester at the first semester cost listed above.
 CEU students are not eligible for Federal Grants or Loans, scholarships or discounts.